 This may be true, but it leaves the reader with the uncomfortable feeling that something is being missed: that only half the problem is being examined.
 Conspiracy theories are not just for the powerless.
 Joseph Stalin, for instance, may not have believed the rationale behind the terror he unleashed in the 1930s, but most good Bolsheviks did, at least initially.
 In the United States, J. Edgar Hoover and the FBI genuinely seem to have believed that civil rights activists were the tools of the Communist International.
 Both cases are textbook examples of conspiracy theorising, according to Uscinski’s own definition.

 As such, while Conspiracy Theories is an interesting, expansive study of conspiracy theories, it is ultimately incomplete.
 It is akin to a book on revolutions that only studies revolutions that never got off the ground.
-In seeking to explain conspiracy theories, only the failed instances are analysed.
-Those conspiracy theories that truly succeed—that capture the epistemological authorities—are never even mentioned, because as soon as they succeed, they are no longer treated as conspiracy theories.
+A successful conspiracy theory is one that is no longer treated as a conspiracy theory at all, but is rather accepted as the truth: one that moves from the minority to the majority, capturing the epistemological authorities.
+Thus, by defining conspiracy theorising as a fringe, minority phenomenon or as a tool of control used by the elites, we risk overlooking those conspiracy theories that actually do succeed.
 We are thus left with no tools with which to analyse that success, despite its potentially grave consequences.

 Hopefully this oversight will be corrected in future editions, and will become more of a focus for the entire field of conspiracy theory studies.
 There is good reason to believe this may happen soon.
-After all, the conspiracy theorist has made it past the White House fence.
+After all, as Uscinski himself acknowledges in the Introduction, the conspiracy theorist has made it past the White House fence.
 He now sits in the Oval Office.

 Max Budra is a graduate of the LSE Department of International Relations, and holds an MSc in International Relations, as well as a BA in Political Science from Simon Fraser University.
 His main research interest is the ideology of American foreign policy.
 Max currently works in the alternative investment management industry; the views expressed in this article are his own.